Pippa Middleton Gives Birth to a Baby Boy With James Matthews

 She and husband James Matthews welcomed a baby boy into the world Monday at 1:58 p.m. local time, her rep tells E!
 News.
 The newborn, whose name has not been revealed, weighed 8 lbs., 9 oz.
 According to The Daily Mail, "Everyone is delighted and mother and baby are doing well."

+In a statement, Kensington Palace tells E!
+News, "The Duke and Duchess of Cambridge are thrilled for Pippa and James."

-Prior to giving birth, speculation that Pippa had indeed gone into labor when photographers spotted James heading into the Lindo Wing of St. Mary's Hospital with overnight bags in hand.
+Prior to giving birth, speculation that Pippa had indeed gone into labor mounted when photographers spotted James heading into the Lindo Wing of St. Mary's Hospital with overnight bags in hand.

 Last Friday, Pippa and James were among many members of the British royal family and beyond to attend Princess Eugenie and Jack Brooksbank's wedding.
 At nine months pregnant, Pippa looked absolutely dazzling in an emerald green dress and black pumps.